magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 The `events` endpoint of the Vamp API can be used to create and retrieve events stored in Elasticsearch.
 We are going to use this endpoint to create an event with the custom type `hello_api`.

-Use postman or curl to `POST` the below JSON to the `/api/v1/events` endpoint.
+Use Postman or curl to `POST` the below JSON to the `/api/v1/events` endpoint.

 ```
 {